 - Attempting to get away from an owner to attack another person

-Just because the dog did not successfully bite someone doesn’t mean that the owner isn’t aware that it is vicious.
-Your Georgia dog bite attorney can help you gather evidence to prove this type of case.
+Just because the dog did not successfully bite someone doesn’t mean that the owner isn’t aware of its dangerous behaviors.

-If you have recently been bitten or attacked by a dog, you may have legal options to deal with your damages.
-John Foy & Associates can walk you through your options as part of our free case evaluation process.
-Call us at 404-400-4000 or fill out the form to the right to get your free consultation today.
+If you were attacked by a dog, there are legal options available to help you deal with your damages.
+At John Foy & Associates, our skilled attorneys will walk you through your options as part of our free case evaluation process.
+Call us at 404-400-4000 or complete an online form to get started now.